What do we do? » Advocacy

 Allied Health Aotearoa

-NZSTA is a member of Allied Health Aotearoa New Zealand (AHANZ), a national forum for allied health professional associations, working together to promote their members' role in getting better patient results.
+NZSTA is a member of Allied Health Aotearoa New Zealand (AHANZ), a national forum for allied health professional associations that work together to promote their members' role in improving patient outcomes.

 Allied health professionals could contribute much more to New Zealanders' health and wellbeing.
 The current health and disability reforms offer the chance to better use and integrate the services of allied health professions into the broader health system.

-The NZIER report to AHANZ, "Hidden in Plain Sight – Optimising the allied health professions for better, more sustainable integrated care", explores why this is so important and how optimisation might best be achieved.
+The NZIER report to AHANZ, "Hidden in Plain Sight – Optimising the Allied Health Professions for Better, More Sustainable Integrated Care", explores why this is important and how optimisation might best be achieved.

 A two-page summary offshoot of the NZIER report developed: Optimising the role of speech-language therapists in the future health and disability system.